alkamauss/content/sites/dev.mauss/posts/how-to-set-up-sapper-with-cpanel/+article.md

 Now, there's really a lot of ways to do this, you'll need to find the one you prefer by yourself.
 I just happen to do this with FTP/SCP.
 You can easily use the file manager from cPanel and upload your files there.

-Using any method you know, move or copy the build result of your application to the application root directory, in my case the `mauss.dev` directory.
-Sapper build result is located at `__sapper__/build`, so all we need to do is copy this directory as well as our `static` directory that contains all our assets like stylesheets and images.
+Using any method you know, move or copy the build result of your application to the application root folder, in my case the `mauss.dev` folder.
+Sapper build result is located at `__sapper__/build`, so all we need to do is copy this folder as well as our `static` folder that contains all our assets like stylesheets and images.

 Finally, we'll copy our `package.json` file, focus on our SSH terminal, and run